-This gave designers more freedom and resulted in a remarkably spacious and airy interior, for a car of such short length – Something that was inherited from the Mini and demanded above all else by Griffin.
-Unlike the Allegro, Metro’s Hydragas was interconnected side-to-side, not front to rear, which resulted in a compromised final product that although did the job, didn’t show off the system’s advantages as well as front-rear interconnection would have done.
+This gave the Designers more freedom and resulted in a remarkably spacious and airy interior, for a car of such short length – something that was inherited from the Mini and demanded above all else by Griffin.
+Unlike the Allegro, Metro’s Hydragas was interconnected side-to-side, not front-to-rear, which resulted in a compromised final product which, although doing the job, didn’t show off the system’s advantages as well as front-rear interconnection would have done.

 To be fair to Spen King though, BL’s market share was falling so rapidly, that everyone in the company must have felt compelled to rush the development of the car – and just get it into production – such was the sense of urgency.
 Work had been undertaken on the venerable A-Series engine, which had been in service powering various British Leyland cars since the 1940s.

-What potential customers in Paris and the UK were telling the marketing department in no uncertain terms was that the car looked too unsophisticated.
+What potential customers in Paris and the UK were telling the Marketing Department in no uncertain terms was that the car looked too unsophisticated.
 Main points of contention were that the almost-vertical tailgate made it look too much like a small van and the flat sides of the car sadly backed-up this impression.

-Thankfully, the Arrival of the new management and the very poor showing in Customer clinics were the catalyst needed to get the required changes made – and made quickly.
-Harris Mann along with Roger Tucker and Gordon Sked, overseen by David Bache were charged with giving the ADO88 an emergency re-style, which they managed successfully in five weeks.
+Thankfully, the arrival of the new management and the very poor showing in customer clinics were the catalyst needed to get the required changes made.
+Harris Mann, along with Roger Tucker and Gordon Sked, overseen by David Bache were charged with giving the ADO88 an emergency restyle.
+They managed successfully in five weeks.

 A new nose and more aggressive front spoiler was added, chiselled sides echoing the SD1’s side swage lines were also incorporated and the tailgate angle was altered, being less upright – less van-like.
 The interior was upgraded and safety lessons from the ESV prototypes were incorporated.
-The LC8 was considered by Product planners to be different enough from the ADO88, that testing and development was practically re-started.
+The LC8 was considered by the Product Planners to be different enough from the ADO88, that testing and development was practically restarted.

 Metro: a British car to beat the world